He lifted me

 You don't have to carry the burden of being defined by what you've done.
 You can have true identity that has been bought and freely offered by someone who took the consequences of purchasing it for you.

 This message of hope and freedom has the power to change the world.
-It is a message that has changed my life, one that continues to transform my character and the reason Something More exists: to see Christians empowered to share the story of the One who saved them.
+It is a message that has changed my life, one that continues to transform my character and it is the reason Something More exists: to see Christians empowered to share the story of the One who saved them.
 We want to see a generation transformed by the truth that they are loved more than they can know.

 Stand with us and share it.